litongjava/java-openai/readme.md

 ## Introduction

-Java OpenAI is a robust client library for integrating OpenAI services into Java applications.
-Built on top of [OkHttp](https://square.github.io/okhttp/) and [FastJSON](https://github.com/alibaba/fastjson), it provides a seamless and efficient way to interact with OpenAI's APIs, enabling features such as chat completions, image processing, embeddings, and more.
+**Java OpenAI** is a robust client library for integrating OpenAI services into Java applications.
+Built on top of [OkHttp](https://square.github.io/okhttp/) and [FastJSON](https://github.com/alibaba/fastjson), it provides a seamless, efficient way to interact with OpenAI's APIs—enabling features such as chat completions, image processing, embeddings, and more.

 ## Table of Contents